Skip to main content

 Internet search — Risky investment

-A quick web search tells you almost nothing about whether a name is truly available.
-Real protection comes from a proper USPTO clearance and, when the path is clear, federal registration — so you can build the brand with peace of mind.
+A quick web search tells you almost nothing about whether a name is free to use.
+Real protection starts with a proper USPTO clearance search, then federal registration when the path is clear.

 TM — Common-law protection

 Earned by using a mark in commerce.
-Limited to the geographic area where you actually do business, and harder to enforce against later users in other regions.
+It only covers the area where you actually do business, and it is harder to enforce against later users elsewhere.

 ® — Federally registered

-Nationwide rights, statutory damages, federal-court jurisdiction, and the public record that puts the rest of the market on notice — the level of protection we’re built to deliver.
+Nationwide rights, statutory damages, federal-court jurisdiction, and a public record that puts the rest of the market on notice.

 What to expect